Voznesensk: Transportation

 The Voznesensk railway station is an important stop along the Odesa railroad, with direct trains available to major cities including Kyiv and Dnipro.
-The main bus station offers many destinations including buses to Kyiv, Mykolayiv and Kherson.
-Local marshrutkas (route buses) run from the center to all of the cities' microregions and surrounding villages as well as every half-hour to Mykolayiv.
+The main bus station offers many destinations including buses to Kyiv, Mykolaiv and Kherson.
+Local marshrutkas (route buses) run from the center to all of the cities' microregions and surrounding villages as well as every half-hour to Mykolaiv.

 Education

 Voznesensk has nine schools, a lyceum, a technicum, and a college.

 Recreation

 Voznesensk has many available recreational opportunities.
 The city is situated along the Southern Buh river, where residents swim, fish, and relax on the riverbanks.
 To the north of Voznesensk, near Pervomaisk, the Southern Buh flows through a canyon which is famous for its whitewater rafting and mountain climbing.
 The stadium in the center of Voznesensk features a football pitch, tennis court, track, and playground.
 The sports club "VOSCO" in the third microregion has an indoor basketball/tennis court as well as a weight training room.
 In fall 2012, a new sports complex in the center, "Waterfall", opened, which has a swimming pool, training room and saunas.